-If you will be using French, German, Italian or Spanish as the main language of your traineeship activities (in other words, if you are undertaking the traineeship as part of your current studies in one of these languages, even if you will be teaching English), you will be required to take an online language assessment before you go on Erasmus, unless you are a native speaker of the relevant continental language.
+If you will be using French, German, Italian or Spanish as the main language of your traineeship activities (in other words, if you are undertaking the traineeship as part of your current studies in one of these languages, even if you will be teaching English), you should take an online language assessment before you go on Erasmus, unless you are a native speaker of the relevant continental language.

-An invitation will be sent to you by e-mail from @erasmusplusols.eu so please make sure you don’t overlook it or that it doesn’t get lost in your junk mail.
-Please check the deadline for taking the test and make sure you adhere to it.
 You will receive a grade according to the Common European Framework of Reference for Languages.
 The result cannot be used to prevent you taking part in Erasmus, but if you do not do well, it might be an indication that you need to work on your language skills to bring them up to the required level.
-Having completed the assessment, you may be given access to a free online language course.
-It is highly recommended that you follow this course as a linguistic preparation for your studies abroad.
-You will be required to take a further linguistic assessment at the end of your studies.
-See the OLS website.
+Having completed the assessment, you can avail of free online language courses.
+It is highly recommended that you follow such courses as a linguistic preparation for your studies abroad.
+Please to to the EU Academy website to access the placement tests and courses.